bellodox/trucker-wiki-content/Deploy-your-Application.md

 The buildpack model has been developed by Heroku, and it was made open-source, where it found the support of the CloudFoundry community.
 There are, therefore, many buildpacks that support a considerable amount of popular frameworks, and can be used out of the box with Trucker.

-The officially supported frameworks/runtimes are listed below:
+Trucker **officially supports** the frameworks/runtimes listed below:

 * Ruby:
   * [[Rails|Rails-3]]